mgrman/BlazorWith3d/README.md

     - should use pre-rendered images
     - mainly as otherwise it is hard to render depth
     - add top down thumbnail image of model (for HTML)

-- add Visuals Transform setting so it can be customized and reused

-- implement GLB loading for babylon
-- check if current GLTF instancing in Unity is working

 - split packages/libraries by abstraction level (raw message, then typed message, then generated API)